BenjaminHickey-AI/tic-tac-toe/README.md

 ---

 ## Part 3: Rules/Logic for the Chosen System
+#View this section in raw to see the boards correctly
 Sample input and output of a full match:

 Welcome to Tic-Tac-Toe!
 You are O, AI is X.